-Usually thoroughly averted in real life workplaces, schools or other other organised gatherings.
+Usually thoroughly averted in real life workplaces, schools or other organised gatherings.
 When groups of friends, workmates, or classes have some shared names they're likely to find ways to differentiate people fairly quickly to avoid confusion.

 Although it may be played straight if you have an uncommon name (especially if it's an uncommon first name in combination with an uncommon last name).
 You can actually go years without running into someone with the same name as you.